Genlyte Group

 The Genlyte Group reached an agreement with Thomas Industries in 2004 to acquire its 32% minority interest in Genlyte Thomas.
 The Genlyte Group (now including Genlyte Thomas brands) acquired the JJI Lighting Group in 2006, thereby adding the following brands: Alkco, Allscape, Ardee, d’ac, Guth, High-Lites, Hoffmeister Leuchten, LAM, Metrolux, Morlite, Nessen, Quality, Specialty, and Vista.
 It also acquired Strand Lighting in 2006, followed by Hanover Lantern in 2007.

 The Genlyte Group was acquired by Philips in 2008, and became part of the Philips Lighting Business Unit Professional Luminaires North America.
 Philips Lighting N.V. included Genlyte brands when it was created in 2016, and the spinoff was renamed Signify N.V. in 2018.

 The name was brought back as Genlyte Solutions by Signify in 2020 to cover a subset of its brands.
-Genlyte Solutions brands include Advance, Alkco, Bodine, BrightSites, Chloride, Color Kinetics, Day-Brite CFI, Gardco, Hadco, Interact, Ledalite, Lightolier, Lumec, Philips, Philips Dynalite, and Stonco Keene.
+Genlyte Solutions brands include Advance, Alkco, Bodine, Chloride, Color Kinetics, Day-Brite CFI, Dynalite, Gardco, Hadco, Interact, Ledalite, Lightolier, Lumec, Philips, and Stonco Keene.